thedevdojo/static/README.md

 # ⚡️ Static - The Pure Power of Simplicity.

+A static site gernator you're going to love 😍 No more complicated configurations, bloated javascript frameworks, or feeling like you got kicked in the face by a horse!

 - ✅ Static is easy.
 - ✅ HTML is easy.
 - ⚠️ But, somewhere along the way we lost the simplicity of building Static HTML websites

-> We've built a Static site gernator you're going to love 😍

-No more complicated configurations, bloated javascript frameworks, or feeling like you got kicked in the face by a horse 🐴🤕
+We're bringing the power of simplicity back into static site generators and, you'll probably also have some fun along the way 🕺

 # ⏳ 30-second Why